bursonic/driveMalta/Cars/Dual carriageway rules.md

 ###4394 - CARS9.7

-What should you use the hard shoulder of a multi-lanecarriageway for?
+What should you use the hard shoulder of a multi-lane carriageway for?

 1. **Stopping in an emergency**
 2. Joining the dual-carriageway